 Recognising that Tuateawa is an important wildlife haven, as well as a great place to live, residents set up the ‘Tuateawa Kiwi Care group nearly 20 years ago.
 Its aim was to protect the kiwi population by controlling critical pests.
 This group then became ‘Habitat Tuateawa’, with a focus on restoring bird populations more generally, as well as kiwis.
 Local residents take responsibility for assigned bait or trap lines which ensure that possums, rats and stoats are effectively controlled so that birds can safely breed.
 These efforts have been wonderfully successful.
 Habitat Tuateawa volunteers also undertake quarterly bird counts to gain some impression of the response in native bird populations to our pest control.
 There would be few places anywhere on the New Zealand mainland where native birds are so numerous and where people can so easily interact with them.
 Habitat Tuateawa members are justifiably proud of their achievements.

 While most people would say that having more birds is the greatest benefit from Habitat Tuateawa’s activities, many would also observe that they just enjoy being involved.
 Habitat Tuateawa has become a focus for community get-togethers, and provides a wonderful opportunity for people to make friends and to become part of the community.
 People with a variety of interests, and from all walks of life, have become members and attend Habitat Tuateawa meetings, as well as the very popular New Year’s barbeque.
 Education and training days are well attended.
 A core of voluntary “baiters, trappers and monitors” derive great satisfaction from contributing to pest control regimes.

 Residents and visitors alike are most welcome to join Habitat Tuateawa.
-Feel free to talk to any committee member, or email our Chair, Sue Saunders at email@example.com.
+Feel free to talk to any committee members or email our Chair, Sue Saunders at firstname.lastname@example.org.